 If you have friends who already run with their kids, why not go on a run together?
 They could offer some valuable advice and tips and tricks that will make your experience easier from the start.

 Before naptime is always a great time to run.
 That way, the soothing motion of the stroller may put the baby right to sleep.

 Just make sure he or she hasn’t just eaten.
-Give them some time to digest their lunch and start to get sleepy and then head off for a run.
+Give them some time to digest their latest meal and start to get sleepy and then head off for a run.

 Be sure to take:

 - Bug repellant

 - Change of clothes